Please ensure Javascript is enabled for purposes of website accessibility

 Hurricanes Irma and Maria had a devastating impact on the United States Virgin Islands.
 The two back-to-back Category 5 storms in September 2017 caused significant destruction to housing, infrastructure, and the economy.
 HUD’s Community Development Block Grant Disaster Recovery (CDBG-DR) provides funding for unmet needs after Federal Emergency Management Agency (FEMA) funds, insurance, and other federal or private sources are accounted for, with a focus on the needs of low- and moderate-income residents and businesses.

-CDBG-DR funds are intended by HUD to address:
+These CDBG-DR funds are intended by HUD to address:

-2. Mitigation activities to protect the Territory from the damage of future events.
+2. Mitigation activities to protect the territory from the damage of future events.